On distributional topological complexity of groups and manifolds: Introduction

 \section{Introduction}

-The topological complexity $\TC(X)$ of a configuration space $X$ is a numerical invariant that estimates the difficulty of the problem of constructing a navigation algorithm in $X$.
-A navigation algorithm on $X$ is a map $f:X\times X\to P(X)$ from the product $X\times X$ to the space $P(X)=Map(\phi:[0,1]\to X)$ of all paths in $X$ such that for each pair $(x_0,x_1)\in X\times X$ the path $f(x_0,x_1):[0,1]\to X$ evaluated at 0 is $x_0$, the initial state of robot, and the path $f(x_0,x_1)$ evaluated at 1 is $x_1$, the terminal point.
+The topological complexity TC$(X)$ of a configuration space $X$ is a numerical invariant that estimates the difficulty of constructing a navigation algorithm in $X$.
+A navigation algorithm on $X$ is a map $f:X\times X\to P(X)$ from the product $X\times X$ to the space $P(X)=Map([0,1]\to X)$ of all paths in $X$ such that for each pair $(x_0,x_1)\in X\times X$ the path $f(x_0,x_1):[0,1]\to X$ satisfies $f(x_0,x_1)(0)=x_0$, the initial state of a robot, and the path $f(x_0,x_1)(1)=x_1$, the terminal state.
 Clearly, if $X$ admits a continuous navigation algorithm, then $X$ as a topological space is contractible.
 It is a very restrictive condition.

-The topological complexity $\TC(X)$ was defined by Farber~\cite{F1},\cite{F2} as the minimal number of pieces (minus one nowadays) needed to cover $X\times X$ in a way that on each piece there is a continuous navigation algorithm.
-The numerical invariant $\TC$ is similar in spirit to a 100 years old invariant called the Lusternik-Schnirelmann category, $\cat X$~\cite{LS},\cite{CLOT}.
-It was introduced by Lusternik and Schnirelmann in their solution of Poincare's problem~\cite{LS} about the number of minimal geodesics on a 2-sphere.
-Since then the LS-category found many applications in different areas of mathematics.
+The topological complexity TC$(X)$ was defined by Farber as the minimal number of pieces (minus one nowadays) needed to cover $X\times X$ in such a way that on each piece there is a continuous navigation algorithm~\cite{F1,F2}.
+The numerical invariant $\TC$ is similar in spirit to an almost a hundred-year-old invariant called the Lusternik-Schnirelmann category, $\cat X$~\cite{LS,CLOT}.
+It was introduced by Lusternik and Schnirelmann in their solution of Poincar\'e's problem concerning the number of minimal geodesics on a 2-sphere~\cite{LS}.
+Since then the LS-category has found many applications in different areas of mathematics.

-Both $\TC$ and $\cat$ are homotopy invariant: If a topological space $X$ is homotopy equivalent to $Y$ then $\TC(X)=\TC(Y)$ and $\cat X=\cat Y$.
-It means that both invariants can be defined for discrete groups $G$ as $\TC(G)=\TC(BG)$ and $\cat(G)=\cat(BG)$ where $BG$ is a classifying CW complex for $G$ or equivalently $BG$ is a $K(G,1)$-space.
-Since for fixed $G$ all $K(G,1)$-complexes are homotopy equivalent, the group invariants $\TC(G)$ and $\cat(G)$ are well-defined.
-In the 50s~\cite{EG} Eilenberg and Ganea proved that $\cat(G)$ equals the cohomological dimension $\cd(G)$ of $G$.
-Thus, $\cat(G)$ does not bring anything new to group theory.
-On the other hand $\TC(G)$ is quite intriguing invariant which is computed yet for few classes of groups.
+Both $\TC$ and $\cat$ are homotopy invariant: if a topological space $X$ is homotopy equivalent to $Y$ then TC$(X)$=TC$(Y)$ and $\cat X=\cat Y$.
+It means that both invariants can be defined for discrete groups $G$ as TC$(G)=$TC$(BG)$ and $\cat(G)=\cat(BG)$ where $BG$ is a classifying CW complex for $G$ or equivalently $BG$ a $K(G,1)$-space.
+Since for fixed $G$ all $K(G,1)$-complexes are homotopy equivalent, the group invariants TC$(G)$ and $\cat(G)$ are well-defined.
+In the '50s Eilenberg and Ganea proved that $\cat(G)$ equals the cohomological dimension $\cd(G)$ of $G$~\cite{EG}.
+Thus, $\cat(G)$ does not provide a new invariant to group theory.
+On the other hand TC$(G)$ is quite intriguing invariant which is not yet been computed for many classes of groups.